truenas/middleware/docs/userguide/freenas_sharing.rst

    `Running ZFS over NFS as a VMware Store <http://blog.laspina.ca/ubiquitous/running-zfs-over-nfs-as-a-vmware-store>`_.

 To create an NFS share, input a "Share name" that makes sense to you, but which does not contain a space.
 Depending upon your requirements, you may wish to fine-tune the NFS share to control which IP addresses are allowed to access the NFS share and to restrict the permissions of the mounted share.
-Once you click "OK", FreeNAS® will automatically create a new dataset for the share, start the services required by NFS, and add an entry for the share in :menuselection:`Sharing --> Unix (NFS) Shares`.
+Once you click "OK", FreeNAS® will automatically start the services required by NFS, and add an entry for the share in :menuselection:`Sharing --> Unix (NFS) Shares`.

 **Figure 10.2a: Creating an NFS Share**